Ford Escort (Europe): Third generation (1980)

 The Mk III Escort (1980–1986), was the most common type of car on British roads in December 1989, with almost 1,500,000 examples registered.

 A convertible version, made by coachbuilder Karmann, appeared the same year as the five-door estate (1983).
 It was the first drop-top car produced by Ford Europe since the Corsair of the 1960s.
-The Escort Cabriolet was initially available in both XR3i and Ghia specification, but the Ghia variant was later dropped.
+The Escort Cabriolet was initially available in both XR3i and Ghia specification, badged as 1.6i and 1.6 respectively (XR3i and Ghia badging would not appear on convertibles until after 1986), but the Ghia variant was later dropped.

 Origin of the "Erika" codename

-The origins of the codename "Erika" for the Escort Mk III is now subject to dispute - the most likely being Ford of Europe policy in the late 1970s for using female names for new projects such as "Brenda" (Escort Mk II), "Gloria" (Granada MkII), "Carla" (Capri MkIII), "Teresa" (Taunus TC3/Cortina Mk5) and "Toni" (Sierra).
+The origins of the codename "Erika" for the Escort Mk III is now subject to dispute – the most likely being Ford of Europe policy in the late 1970s for using female names for new projects such as "Brenda" (Escort Mk II), "Gloria" (Granada MkII), "Carla" (Capri MkIII), "Teresa" (Taunus TC3/Cortina Mk5) and "Toni" (Sierra).
 It was known that Henry Ford II's secretary's name during his tenure as CEO of Ford Europe was Erika, and it has been suggested in some sources that the name came from here.
 Other theories being that the Escort was originally meant to be called the "Ford Erika", but ended up retaining the Escort name.
 Some say this was due to British consumers' reluctance to let go of the "Escort" badge (as the first two generations of Escort had been among Britain's most popular cars, with the Mk II being Britain's best selling car in 1976), and some say that the Germans were concerned with the song Erika, which was a famous battlemarch of the German armed forces during World War II.